 So I created two new videos, one with a snaredrum with increasing volume and one with a white noise volume ramp.

 First I did a frequency test by raising the tiktok recording from phone track to be equally loud as the original video.

 By phase flipping one of them there was no audio which means there’s no frequency roll off or enhancing happening.

 And I checked also with a ramped white noise audioclip to see what the compression does.

 There’s a soft knee on a compressor which gradually compresses more and more.

 A hard limiter would have shown a normal constant rise and then a hard straight line where it kicked in.

-So to have a reference in mixing I need to rebuild the compression of tiktok as good as possible.
+So to have a reference in mixing the compression behaviour of tiktok had to be rebuild as good as possible.

 I came close and it’s not perfect, but as reference the following step will work perfectly.

 The idea is that you insert the reference plugins after you have done all of your mixing and master bus limiting.